psuggate/axi-ddr3-lite/README.md

 These include:

-+ align and "chunk" (to BL8) AXI4 requests
++ synthesise for a GoWin GW2A FPGA, and check area & performance

 + top-level module, with AXI4 data-paths, and testbenches

++ check the timings for all of the supported FSM transitions

+Somewhat optional:

 + change the Micro DDR3 simulation model to 1Gb, and check my timings

 + figure out the best way to implement the delay-registers on FPGA's -- counters, or shift-registers?

-+ remove an additional cycle of latency, between the FSM and the IOB's

-+ check the timings for all of the supported FSM transitions

-+ synthesise for a GoWin GW2A FPGA, and check area & performance
++ align and "chunk" (to BL8) AXI4 requests

 + optimise the various state-machine encodings, for LUT4-based FPGA implementations

 + AXI4 error-responses for failed transactions

++ ~~remove an additional cycle of latency, between the FSM and the IOB's~~

 ## DDR3 FSM